-Wood canoes are beautiful and fun to paddle, but they’re expensive and harder to maintain than modern plastics and composites.
+Though, as I mentioned, wood canoes are beautiful and fun to paddle, they’re expensive and harder to maintain than modern plastics and composites.

 Today, there are better, faster, and cheaper ways to build canoes, but none can match the nostalgia, beauty, and “coolness” of a wooden canoe.

 BEST USE: For canoe nostalgia and the paddling purist in all canoers, there is no substitute.

 Inflatable Canoe Materials

 Modern inflatable canoes are made from a variety of durable materials.
 Far from the inflatables you were used to growing up, modern inflatable canoes won’t pop a leak at the first sight of a rock.

 Nowadays inflatable canoes are made from heavy duty vinyl and PVC as well as ripstop nylon.